Ibaslogic/gatsby-starter-data-fetching/README.md

 This will create a local `node_modules` folder and install all the necessary dependencies inside it.

-Finally, start your development server by running:
+Finally, open the project with your code editor and start the development server by running:

 ```
 gatsby develop